Unlimited English 7-Day Trial

 Learn English and culture as we talk about a famous American author, Laura Ingalls Wilder.
 Plus, we discuss what secret societies are as well as answer questions from our listeners in different parts of the world.
 In this lesson, you learn:

-- Who Laura Ingalls Wilder is, her family and upbringing, what the Homestead Act is and how all of these played a part in Wilder’s life
+- Who Laura Ingalls Wilder is, her family and upbringing, what the Homestead Act was and how all of these played a part in Wilder’s life

 - What a “pioneer” is and how it relates to being a “homesteader” in the U.S. during the 1800’s and 1900’s